KoushikSriramP/timeseries-hungary/README.md

 ## Time Series analysis and Forecasting of historical weather data from Hungary Szegard 2006-2016

-The code is written in jupyter notebook
+### Project Description
 The Machine Learning problem statement is :
 "Time Series analysis and Forecasting Humidity using Historical weather data"

+### Data Source
-The dataset is downloaded from This website : https://www.kaggle.com/datasets/budincsevity/szeged-weather
+The dataset is downloaded from This website : https://www.kaggle.com/datasets/budincsevity/szeged-weather.
+The data consists of 24 hour timestamps from 2006 to 2016 weather data from Szeged, Hungary.